-No one should have to stress about finding a college sports scholarship.
 The earlier you embark on this journey, the better!
-This will help to ensure that you fully understand the process and are not rushed into making bad decisions, and it will put you in good stead to find the best scholarship offers available.
-We recommend that students start looking into college sports at the beginning of Grade 10.
+We recommend starting in grade 9; however, there is always time!
+Starting the process early will help to ensure that you fully understand the process and are not rushed into making bad decisions, putting you in a good position to find the best scholarship offers available.
+No one should have to stress about studying abroad and the sooner you start, the less stressful this process will be.

 The National Association of Intercollegiate Athletics (NAIA) is a sports governing body that coordinates the sports played between small and medium-sized universities.
 There are about 300 NAIA member universities and around 60,000 student-athletes.
 These universities tend to be smaller, private colleges, offering a personalized experience that focuses on academic excellence and competitive athletics.